 It is Ann’s death that appears to be the catalyst for his first episode of serious depression; a condition that would plague him for his entire life.

-Ann’s funeral took place on a cold, rainy day — a situation that bothered Lincoln deeply.
+Ann’s funeral took place on a cold, rainy day in the Old Concord Burial Ground — a situation that bothered Lincoln deeply.
 In the weeks after the event, he took to wandering alone in the woods, often with a rifle.
 His friends worried about the possibility of suicide, especially when unpleasant weather reminded him of the loss of Ann.

 Several months passed before his spirits started to improve, but it was said he never fully recovered from this first bout of deep sadness.